Bayesian nonparametric modeling of heterogeneous populations of networks: Simulation study

 with $\mathcal{G}_l \simiid p_*$, for $l = 1, \ldots, L$.

 The results of our study are illustrated in \autoref{fig:fig_consistency}, which shows that the posterior estimate $\hat{f}$ gets closer to $p_*$ as the sample size increases.
-Our model appears to converge to $p_*$ faster than the models proposed by \cite{durante2017} and \cite{Young_2022}.
-Similar results, focusing on the $\mathbb{L}^1$ distance between $p_*$ and $\hat{f}$, are presented in the \suppref{sec:supp_mat}.
+Our model appears to converge to $p_*$ faster than the models proposed by \cite{durante2017}, \cite{anastasia} and \cite{Signorelli}.
+Similar results, focusing on the $\mathbb{L}^1$ distance between $p_*$ and $\hat{f}$, are presented in Section~S4 of the Supplementary Material \citep{DPM_CER_supp}.